NoridelHerron/NoridelHerron/README.md

 ## 📝 Final Note

-These projects started as a way to challenge myself and build a strong technical portfolio.
-But with time and encouragement from professionals, I’ve realized they hold broader value — not just as personal milestones, but as open-source learning tools.
+These projects started as personal challenges but evolved into something more — tools to help others learn digital design through real, reusable HDL examples.